 - Sword of the Samurai has a few kappa encountered as enemies on one route.
 They can be easily defeated by knocking them off balance, causing the water on their heads to fall out.

 - The usual Japanese interpretation of the character of Sha Wujing (though they call him Sa Gojyo) from Journey to the West is that he's a kappa, or at least something very similar to one.
+As mentioned above though, he was an aquatic oni in the original Chinese version.

 Live Action TV